Are you considering launching an e-commerce store? Now might be the right time.

 If you do want to put your Shopify store live on a third-party domain, follow the below steps:

-#1 Add the new domain in Shopify.
+Step 1: Add the new domain to Shopify.

-On the left navigation menu in the Admin page, go to Settings and then Domains.
-Add your domain name after clicking on the ‘Add an existing domain’ button.
+#1 On the left navigation menu in the Admin page, go to Settings and then Domains.
+Add your domain name after clicking the Add an existing domain button.